SaloniSonpal/crud-example/connectors/node.js/README.md

 GO
 ```

-##Runnung the app
+##Running the app

+Copy contents of connect.js and crud.js into respectively into newly created files.
 Ensure you've updated the connection string with
 ```js
 var config = {
   userName: 'login', // update me